cloudmesh-community/case/README.md

 Once all editing is done, the design can be cut.
-This can be done by selecting the print option in the graphic design program and clicking on settings, in Illustrator, this can be found in the lower left corner of the main print window.
+This can be done by selecting the print option in the graphic design program and clicking on settings, in Adobe Illustrator, this can be found in the lower left corner of the main print window.
 If the laser cutter is not selected as the printer, it will need to be selected.
 The dimensions in the print settings will also need to be adjusted if they are smaller than the